 And Payments can also be associated with a Customer to be applied at a later date, when an invoice is identified for payment.

 When an unapplied payment is made, the Summary of Applied Funds updates as follows.
-To apply this payment at a later date, you will initiate a Payment Application without a Cash Control.
-See the section below: Applying Unapplied Payments.
+To apply this payment at a later date, you will adjust the Payment Application that applied the Unapplied Cash.
+Refer to Payment Application Adjustment (APPA) for additional information.

 Payment Applications do not route unless an ad hoc route is added.